smithjd/sqlpetr/README.md

 If you are working through the code in the book, you will need to install this package first.
 Note that these instructions assume Windows or MacOS.
-For Linux, you will need to install some Linux packages and edit a configuration file.
+For Linux, you will need to install some Linux packages.
 See below for the details on Ubuntu “Bionic Beaver”, Debian “stretch” or Arch Linux.

 1. Make sure you have a writeable personal library.